Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 And it's going to become another method of policing minority groups, yes, and

-contributing to the pipeline from the school to prison pipeline and mass incarceration instead of, you know, to keep children safe, which is my goal for Gun Reform.
-Right.
+contributing to the pipeline from the school to prison pipeline and mass incarceration instead of

 I appreciate it.
 Thanks for having me.